Measuring Social Biases in Masked Language Models by Proxy of Prediction Quality

-We derive and apply bias evaluation measures to sentence pairs from CPS and SS, and probe for MLM preferences using an iterative masking training procedure, or by masking one token at a time until all tokens have been masked once (so we have $n$ logits or predictions for a sentence with $n$ tokens.
+We probe for MLM preferences using the \textsc{ime}, which masks one token at a time until all tokens have been masked, or until we have $n$ logits or predictions for a sentence with $n$ tokens.
 Appendix \ref{appendix:l} shows an \textsc{ime} example for one model and text.

-Table \ref{iterm} shows an example of the iterative fill mask experiment for one model and text example, where the language model encodes (tokenizes) text $t$ and predicts for a masked token $w_{i}$ where $i$ is the original token index.
-Tokens can be words or subwords.

-Tables \ref{mlmpred1} and \ref{mlmpred2} show masked token predictions (those with first rank and highest probability) produced by MLM(s) for given input context(s).
-In this case, the inputs are processed sentences contained in $S^{\text{dis}}$ or $S^{\text{adv}}$ from the CPS dataset with socioeconomic bias.
-The last column contains the ground truth masked token rank, or $\rho(t_{m}|c)$, to illustrate the quality of the models' predictions relative to a sentence biased against an advantaged or disadvantaged group.
+Table \ref{mlmpred-main} shows masked token predictions (those with first rank and highest probability) produced by MLMs for example input contexts.
+The ground truth masked token rank, or $\rho(t_{m}|c)$, represents the quality of the models' predictions relative to a sentence biased against an advantaged or disadvantaged group.
+Special start and end character tokens for MLMs are not included in the span of tokens considered in our experiments to eliminate noise.\footnote{Special start and end character tokens for MLMs are not considered by measures using attention weights and probabilities computed from the (log)softmax of model logits for the masked token index.}